youtube-dl-helper/youtube-dl-helper.github.io/README.md

 * Move these **.bat** files out of the **more** folder and into the **youtube-dl-helper** folder or vice versa
 * Delete the ones you don't want
-* Edit them and create your own using Notepad and the [youtube-dl documentation](https://github.com/ytdl-org/youtube-dl/blob/master/README.md)
+* Edit them and create your own using Notepad and the [yt-dlp documentation](https://github.com/yt-dlp/yt-dlp/blob/master/README.md)

 ## About this project

-This tool is just a few very simple batch files that use [youtube-dl](https://youtube-dl.org/).
+This tool is just a few very simple batch files that use [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 The reason why you might want to use this instead of using youtube-dl directly is because youtube-dl by default...

 * Requires the use of the command-line
 * Can require additional software (FFmpeg, RTMPDump, Microsoft Visual C++ 2010 Redistributable Package)